 Skill level: Intermediate, with knowledge of C and 32-bit microcontrollers.
-Hello there again! 🙂 Want to write stuff into an SD-Card?
-Or maybe reading a file inside and then display it onto an LCD screen?
-Then this is the tutorial
+Hello there again! 🙂 Want to write stuff into an SD-Card, or maybe read the file contents and display it onto an LCD screen?
+This is the tutorial for you!

 Skill level: Advanced, with C and 32-bit experience.
 Required: Cytron SK1632, PIC32MX250F128B, MPLAB X IDE, MPLAB XC32 1.40, MPLAB Harmony v1.07 and above.
 Note: This requires previous knowledge on these tutorials – I2S for PIC32MX/MZ – Introduction I2S for PIC32MX/MZ –